Sanctions and Asset-Freezing

 (a) giving

-effect, either wholly or partly, to a UK sanctions provision or an EU sanctions
+effect, either wholly or partly, to provision made in the UK by or under regulations

 (b) dealing